mizrael/davidguida.net/src/_posts/2020-07-31-blazor-gamedev-part-6-mouse-input.md

   - Blazor
   - Gamedev
 ---
 Hi All!
 Welcome back to part 6 of our **Blazor 2d Gamedev** series.
-Today we&#8217;ll see how we can start detecting user interaction and mouse input.
+Today we'll see how we can start detecting user interaction and mouse input.

 <a aria-label="undefined (opens in a new tab)" href="https://www.davidguida.net/blazor-gamedev-part-5-composition/" target="_blank" rel="noreferrer noopener">Last time</a> we started the _real_ refactoring towards a more reusable structure and introduced the concept of **composition** through the <a aria-label="undefined (opens in a new tab)" href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example5/Core/GameObject.cs" target="_blank" rel="noreferrer noopener">GameObject </a>class.

-The goal for today&#8217;s exercise is to be able to detect when the mouse cursor is over the **Blazor** logo and stop it when the left button is clicked.
+The goal for today's exercise is to be able to detect when the mouse cursor is over the **Blazor** logo and stop it when the left button is clicked.

-Take your time, <a aria-label="undefined (opens in a new tab)" href="https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example5/" target="_blank" rel="noreferrer noopener">check the example</a>, I&#8217;ll wait.
+Take your time, <a aria-label="undefined (opens in a new tab)" href="https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example5/" target="_blank" rel="noreferrer noopener">check the example</a>, I'll wait.

 Done?
 OK.
 So, the first step is to update <a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example5/wwwroot/index.html" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">index.html</a> and register few callbacks: